 MSc in Global Health PolicyApply Now

-Welcome to the web pages for the taught Masters programme in Global Health and Public Policy, which is delivered by staff from the Global Public Health Unit.
-These pages provide key information about this exciting and innovative MSc programme.
+Welcome to the web pages for the taught Masters programme in Global Health Policy, which is delivered by staff from the Global Health Policy Unit.
+These pages provide key information about this exciting and innovative MSc.

 Welcome message from the Programme Director

-Situated within the Global Public Health Unit, this programme therefore offers innovative research-led teaching that draws on academic expertise from disciplines including public health, political science, social policy, economics, medicine, epidemiology, geography and anthropology.
-Our location within the Graduate School of Social and Political Science gives students access to an academically challenging but friendly and supportive environment and to diverse postgraduate courses offered in one of Europe's leading centres of social science research.
-Close teaching and research links with the University's outstanding medical college means that our students learn alongside colleagues from Public Health Sciences, and can access its training courses.
+Our programme provides students with the skills they need to play a leading role in the formulation of health policies at the national and transnational levels.
+Situated within the Global Public Health Unit, the programme offers innovative teaching that draws on expertise from public health, political science, economics, medicine, epidemiology, and anthropology.
+Our location within the Graduate School of Social and Political Science gives students access to an academically challenging but welcoming environment, and to a diverse range of postgraduate courses offered in one of the world's leading centres of social science research.

-Finding answers to such questions is critical to the future of global health policy and practice.
-If you are interested in contributing to this process, you can find more information about the programme via the menu on the right had side of this page.
-And if you would like any further details, please feel free to contact me at any time
+If you are interested in a career addressing these issues, please take the programme.
+You can find more information about it via the menu on the right had side of this page.
+And if you would like any further details, please feel free to contact me at any time.

-Please find there 2017-2018 Programme Handbook here; note that courses and sequences are correct for 2017-18 but may be subjuct to change for incoming cohorts.
+Please find the 2017-2018 Programme Handbook here; note that courses and sequences are correct for 2017-18 but may be subject to change for incoming cohorts.

 Who to contact